sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 [...............................................................]
 }}}
 When you do this, please remember to check that the `checksums.ini` file has an `upstream_url` in the format `upstream_url=https://pypi.io/packages/source/m/matplotlib/matplotlib-VERSION.tar.gz`.
-(This is not needed for `updated-latest` to work, but helps with automated tests of the upgrade ticket -- see [[https://wiki.sagemath.org/ReleaseTours/sage-9.1#For_developers-1|Sage 9.1 release tour]] on this topic.)
+(This is not needed for `update-latest` to work, but helps with automated tests of the upgrade ticket -- see [[https://wiki.sagemath.org/ReleaseTours/sage-9.1#For_developers-1|Sage 9.1 release tour]] on this topic.)

 === For packagers: Changes to packages ===